 Excoriation, or skin-picking, disorder (also called dermatillomania) is characterized by recurrent skin picking that results in skin lesions or tissue damage.
 People may pull, pick at, scratch, rub, scrape, dig into, or bit their skin.
 The target of one's skin picking may be cuticles, acne, scabs, calluses, bug bites, or otherwise healthy skin.
 Like hair pulling, those who engage in skin picking may do it because of anxiety, stress, boredom, an urge, out of habit, or because of sensations like a bump or coarseness, or noticing blemishes.
 It is often associated with a great deal of emotional distress, including shame or embarrassment, and people may try to mask their skin lesions or scars (using concealer or clothing to cover) or they may avoid public situations all together to avoid embarrassment.

-While many people do not like some aspects of their appearance, those with BDD spend hours each day preoccupied by their perceived flaws.
+While many people do not like some aspects of their appearance, those with body dysmorphic disorder (BDD) spend hours each day preoccupied by their perceived flaws.
 Any body part or body region may be a source of distress for someone dealing with BDD, but some commonly-focused on sources of distress include face, nose, skin, hair, muscle mass, chest, or stomach.
 Negative thoughts about one's looks can be overwhelming and cause very low self-esteem and severe emotional distress.
 Though others may tell someone that they look fine, someone with BDD will find this difficult to believe.
 BDD can be so severe that people avoid school, work, or any other social situations, leading to withdrawal and isolation.
 Individual with BDD also may engage in other behaviors to improve their flaws, such as seeking plastic surgery, using photo-editing apps to change their appearance, camouflaging one's flaws, checking in or avoiding mirrors, excessive grooming, and excessive exercising.

 People with hoarding disorder have significant difficulty discarding or getting rid of things, regardless of their actual value.
 While many people may save objects, especially those with a sentimental value, people with hoarding disorder collect an excessive number of items to the point where it can interfere with their living space.
 While one may feel overwhelmed or embarrassed by their possessions, it may cause severe anxiety or distress to attempt to get rid of items or to decide where to keep things.
 Their inability or difficulty parting with possessions can cause people who hoard significant emotional distress, as well as problems within their relationships, as well as financial or health repercussions.